Ryndrixx/BlockbustersSMP/README.md

- # BlockbustersSMP
+ # Blockbusters
-This is the official GitHub page for the [BlockbustersSMP modpack!](https://www.curseforge.com/minecraft/modpacks/blockbusterssmp)
+This is the official GitHub page for the Blockbusters modpack!
 This page is a source of information and a troubleshooting guide, all files/versions of the modpack itself are published on Curseforge.

 ### In This Guide